papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/overview.md

 === "Features"

     Using Podman, Zombienet deploys additional pods to enhance the monitoring and visibility of the active network.
 Specifically, pods for Prometheus, Tempo, and Grafana are included in the deployment.
-Grafana is configured with Prometheus and Tempo as datasources.
+Grafana is configured with Prometheus and Tempo as data sources.

     Upon launching Zombienet, access to these monitoring services is facilitated through specific URLs provided in the output: